grelf-net/forest/README.md

 This algorithm was first developed in 1983 in Z80 assembly code for the Sinclair ZX Spectrum (48kB RAM).
 It was converted to Javascript in 2014.
-C++ and Java versions were made for comparison in 2021.
+C++ and Java versions were made for comparison in 2021 and I have added further things to the Java version since then.
 Experiments in 2023 to implement this as non-graphical WebGL did not improve speed for a map 800 x 600.
 WebGPU may be better when more generally available.